hpcleuven/VscDocumentation/source/cloud/terraform.md

 ```shell
 ssh -A vscxxxxx@login.hpc.ugent.be
 ```
-:::{tip}
+:::{important}
 It is important to forward your ssh agent with `-A` when SSH-ing to the login node.
 :::
-If this is the first time using Terraform, download the VSC Terraform examples from github from
+If this is the first time using the templates, download the VSC Terraform examples from github from
 <https://github.com/hpcugent/openstack-templates>: